spex-xray/spex-help/source/index.rst

    .. note::
       If you want to visit SRON to learn SPEX, then please have a look at the `AHEAD2020 TNA call
       <https://ahead2020.le.ac.uk/ahead.php>`_ for proposals.
-Deadline for submission is September 1st 2023.
+Deadline for submission is in 2024.

 .. toctree::
    :maxdepth: 2